top of page

 diatomaceous earth

 Diatomaceous earth is a fine powder made from the fossilized remains of tiny aquatic organisms called diatoms.
-It works mechanically by cutting through the exoskeleton of bed bugs and dehydrating them, making it a non-toxic and environmentally friendly pest control solution.
+It works mechanically by cutting through the exoskeleton of bed bugs and dehydrating them, making it a non-toxic and environmentally friendly pest control solution to help prevent bed bugs from infesting your car.

 Step-by-Step Guide: How to Use Diatomaceous Earth For Bed Bugs in Your Car